Jotalea/gdrmk-source/README.md

 **Ongoing Development and Updates:**
 The GDRMK project is under active development, with a passionate team committed to enhancing the game's features and performance.
 Regular updates, bug fixes, and new content additions are part of the long-term plan to ensure an ever-evolving gaming experience.
 Updates will be uploaded first to the <a href="https://jotalea.itch.io/geometry-dash-rmk"> itch.io </a> page.

+**Source code:**
+With each update, the source code of the previous version is made available to the public through GitHub, fostering transparency and community collaboration.
+Stay up to date with the latest releases and access the source code on the official <a href="https://jotalea.itch.io/geometry-dash-rmk"> itch.io </a> page.

 Geometry Dash Remake (GDRMK) aims to provide a nostalgic yet revitalized journey for fans of the original game, while embracing modern technologies and online connectivity to create a dynamic and engaging gameplay experience for players worldwide.